-Alumni Pond: Fishing for trout was slow to fair when using Velveeta Cheese.
-Fishing for largemouth bass was slow to fair when using streamer flies.
-Fishing for catfish was slow to fair when using worms.
+Alumni Pond: Fishing for trout was slow when using PowerBait.
+Fishing for largemouth bass was slow when using streamer flies.
+Fishing for catfish was slow when using worms.

 Bear Canyon Lake: Fishing for trout was good when using salmon eggs and yellow PowerBait.